Tunnel-Labs/typegeese/readme.md

 export * from './v2-add-username.js';
 ```

-For readability, typegeese exports a `t` helper that uses TypeScript that allows you to define a TypeScript type containing all of your schema's properties in one place:
+For readability, typegeese exports a `t` helper that uses TypeScript inference to help you define a type containing all of your schema's properties in one place:

 ```typescript
 // ./user/$schema.ts